 - Sound is caused by vibration.

-Use and repeat the terms loud, ringing, vibrating.
+Encourage children to use the terms loud, ringing, and vibrating.

 Ask children if any of them have ever listened to music through earphones: Why do you think people listen through earphones?
-Then ask children if they’ve ever seen a doctor listening to someone’s heart with a stethoscope.
-(You might show them a picture.)
+Then ask them if they’ve ever seen a doctor listening to someone’s heart with a stethoscope.
+(Show them a picture.)
 Ask, What do doctors or nurses want to hear when they use a stethoscope?
 How do you think a stethoscope helps someone hear a heartbeat?

 - Tell children that they are now going to listen through earphones made from a string and a spoon.
 Help each child tie a piece of string around the spoon.
 Make a tight double knot in the middle of the string, so that the string on each side of the knot is about the same length.

 - Show children how to wrap each end of the string around each of their index fingers, with the spoon hanging down in the middle.
 Then have them swing the spoon to make it hit against something, like a table, chair, or bookshelf.
 Ask,